nbloomf/nbloomf.md/projects.md

 * [**Haskify**](http://github.com/nbloomf/haskify)

     This is a Haskell client library for the [Shopify](http://www.shopify.com) REST API.
 Originally built for use in some tools supporting [Gingiber](http://www.gingiber.com).
+It's kind of garbage, but I learned a lot. :)

 * [**Software Tools in Haskell**](/pages/sth/index.html)